Ray-ui/ray-ui.github.io/_pages/about.md

 # 🎖 Honors and Awards
 <span class = 'label label-time'>November 2023</span> Awarded Second Prize (2nd out of 287 teams) in the [First WiFi Sensing Contest](https://www.chaspark.com/#/live/941113361357037568?anchorV=946512265287860224&multi=zh).
 Grateful to my partner for their support and collaboration.

-<span class = 'label label-time'>During my undergraduate studies</span> Recognized as a "Three Goods Student" at the university level and received the People's First-Class Scholarship (GPA: 3.8/4).
-Achieved first prizes in both national and university-level competitions.
+<span class = 'label label-time'>During my undergraduate studies</span> Recognized as a 'Three Goods Student' during my studies and received the People's First-Class Scholarship (GPA: 3.8/4.0).
+Won first prizes in both national and intra-university competitions.

 <!-- - *November 2023*: Awarded Second Prize (2nd out of 287 teams) in the [First WiFi Sensing Contest](https://www.chaspark.com/#/live/941113361357037568?anchorV=946512265287860224&multi=zh).
 Grateful to my partner for their support and collaboration. -->